The Wild Swans (band): Origins: The Wild Swans, Mark I (1980–1982)

-Post-split: Care and The Lotus Eaters (1982–1985)
+Post-split: Care and the Lotus Eaters (1982–1985)

-Once the band split, Kelly and Quinn started up The Lotus Eaters with co-founder Peter Coyle.
+Once the band split, Kelly and Quinn started up the Lotus Eaters with co-founder Peter Coyle.
 Simpson followed suit with the duo Care, teaming up with Ian Broudie.
-Strangely, Arista Records, who had refused to sign The Wild Swans, then snapped up both of the offshoots.
+Strangely, Arista Records, who had refused to sign the Wild Swans, then snapped up both of the offshoots.

-Both groups issued several singles.
-The Lotus Eaters scoring a chart hit, and releasing an album in 1984.
-Care, meanwhile, reached number 48 in the UK charts with the single "Flaming Sword".
+Both groups issued several singles, with the Lotus Eaters scoring a chart hit, and releasing an album in 1984.
+Care, meanwhile, reached number 48 on the UK charts with the single "Flaming Sword".
 Both bands had broken up by 1985, with Care having recorded an unreleased album.